A real do-it-yourself story.

 In the 1950s, Mac’s sons saw the future of the hardware business and it was do-it-yourself.
 The McLendons – Mac, sons Bob and Ted and sisters Dorothy and Wanda – changed the name of the store to McLendon Hardware, expanding not once, but twice over the intervening years to handle increasing customer demand.
 A second store in Sumner came online in the 1970s and a dozen McLendons – the third generation of family members – went to work in area stores and distribution centers.

-One of the hallmarks of this family owned business is its deep commitment to the communities it serves.
+One of the hallmarks of this business is its deep commitment to the communities it serves.
 McLendon supports various charities, including churches, schools, children’s organizations, city events, chambers and hospitals.

 The community returned the favor.
 When the company was looking for a larger space in Renton, the city helped McLendon put in a last minute bid for the property where the city’s Kmart once stood.
 The new, bigger and better flagship store opened in 2004 on Rainier Avenue, joining stores in Woodinville, Sumner, White Center, Puyallup, Tacoma and Kent.
 The seven stores employ 500 workers.